 Linen naturally gets softer with every wash, and stone washed linen should already be at its maximum softness.
 Fabric softeners (liquid or dryer sheets) weaken the fibers and coat them reducing their absorbency and moisture-wicking properties.

 Make sure your linens are completely dry to avoid mildew.
 Natural fibers like linen need to breathe, so it’s best to store them in cool, dry, well-ventilated areas and away from direct sunlight.
-Avoid storing linen is plastic bags — choose linen bags or reuse old pillowcases for that.
-When it comes to bed linens, we recommend using three sets in rotation: one on the bed, one in the closet, and one in the wash.
-This will allow each set to rest from wash to wash and prolong the lifespan of your linens.
+Avoid storing linen in plastic bags — choose linen bags or reuse old pillowcases.